ibot-geoecology/myClim/Reference_Manual_myClim.md

 # `mc_prep_user_tz`

-Set user defined TZ offset
+Set user defined offset against original time

 ## Description

-This function set user defined TZ offsets in localities
+This function allow user to set the offset in minutes against original time series of microclimatic records. `MyClim` generally assume the records are in UTM Time Zone.
+When offset is provided, myClim functions by default use the time corrected with this offset in calculations.
+See details.

 ## Usage